 1. Make sure your pets are inside with you to prevent them from running away.
 Don’t leave your pets behind in your house!

 3. Try to stay calm yourself.
-Our animals pick up on our worry, which can lead to upset and anxiety on their part.
+Our animals pick up on our worry, which can lead to upset and nervousness on their part.

 4. It’s not a bad idea to place dogs, cats, and other pets in crates or cages.
 Not only does this offer them a feeling of security, but it also makes it easier to pick them up and exit in the face of imminent danger.
 It’s best to introduce them ahead of time to their crates so they feel more comfortable and familiar should a crisis arise.